 Because of this, my available funds for stock investments were in short supply.
 In addition, the market was unsettled and choppy at the time.

-And today, 10 years later I still have those 115 shares that cost me a little more than $5,000.
-The good news is the shares have nearly quadrupled in value.
-And I have collected many quarterly dividend payments in cash.
+And today, more than 10 years later I still have those 115 shares that cost me a little more than $5,000.
+The good news is the shares have increased in value several time over.
+And I have collected many quarterly cash dividend payments.

 So what is the bad news?
-I didn’t add on to my position in the early going like I usually do.
+I didn’t add to my position in the early going like I usually do.
 Losing out on big investment gains.

 And that leads me back to the moral of the story.
 Sometimes an investor’s biggest mistakes are the actions we fail to take.
 Rather, than the actions, we do take.